-1. I have reviewed this annual report on Form 20-F, as amended by Amendment No. 1 thereto, for the year ended December 31, 2023 of Opera Limited (the "Company");
+1. I have reviewed this annual report on Form 20-F for the year ended December 31, 2023 of Opera Limited (the "Company");

 2. Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report;